HMS Red Picnic Pepper, Organic

 Excellent paprika pepper

-70 days from transplant for white, up to 90 days for red
+70 days from transplant for green, up to 100 days for red

 Instructions -